DecisionsDev/odm-for-container-getting-started/README.md

 ## Audience

-This tutorial is for technical and business users who want an introduction to authoring and managing business rules in Operational Decision Manager (ODM) running in container environment.
-Here is the differents Operational Decision Manager offering where you can use this getting started:
+This tutorial is for technical and business users who want an introduction to business rules authoring and management, with IBM Operational Decision Manager (ODM) running in a container environment.
+Here are the different ODM offerings where you can use this getting started:
-   * [IBM Operational Decision Manager for Developers docker image](https://hub.docker.com/r/ibmcom/odm/) - Used to deploy an ODM evaluation in docker environments.
+   * [IBM Operational Decision Manager for Developers](https://hub.docker.com/r/ibmcom/odm/) - to deploy ODM in Docker environments, for evaluation and development purposes
-   * [IBM Operational Decision Manager for Developers kubernetes environment](https://artifacthub.io/packages/helm/ibm-charts/ibm-odm-dev/22.1.0) - Used to deploy an ODM evaluation in Certified Kubernetes environments.
+   * [IBM Operational Decision Manager for Developers on Certified Kubernetes](https://artifacthub.io/packages/helm/ibm-charts/ibm-odm-dev/22.1.0) - to deploy ODM on Certified Kubernetes environments, for evaluation and development purposes
-   * [IBM Operational Decision Manager for production on Certified Kubernetes](https://www.ibm.com/docs/en/odm/8.11.0?topic=kubernetes-installing-odm-production) - Used to deploy an ODM production in Certified Kubernetes environments.
+   * [IBM Operational Decision Manager for production on Certified Kubernetes](https://www.ibm.com/docs/en/odm/8.11.0?topic=kubernetes-installing-odm-production) - to deploy ODM on Certified Kubernetes environments, for production use
-   * [IBM Operational Decision Manager for IBM Cloud Pak for Business Automation](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/22.0.1?topic=capabilities-operational-decision-manager) - Used in the context of the Cloud Pak for Business Automation
+   * [IBM Operational Decision Manager in IBM Cloud Pak for Business Automation](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/22.0.1?topic=capabilities-operational-decision-manager) - to deploy ODM on Red Hat OpenShift in the context of IBM Cloud Pak for Business Automation

 ## Time required

 1 hour